openai/gym/README.rst

 `instructions <https://github.com/openai/mujoco-py#obtaining-the-binaries-and-license-key>`_
 in the ``mujoco-py`` package for help.

+To install Dart and PyDart2, follow the instructions in `DartEnv <https://github.com/DartEnv/dart-env/wiki>`_.

 Once you're ready to install everything, run ``pip install -e '.[all]'`` (or ``pip install 'gym[all]'``).

 Supported systems